Transfer a Grant to University of Utah

-- If the incoming investigator has a uNID, please email that number to OSP along with the investigator's name and request that he/she be added to eProposal.
+- The incoming investigator needs a uNID and an active non-paid job code, in order to be added to eProposal.
+Once those things are in place, please email the uNID to OSP along with the investigator's name and request that he/she be added to eProposal.
 Once he/she is added, you will be able to initiate the DSS.

 - Follow the eRA Commons Access and NSF Fastlane Access procedures to affiliate your existing account with Utah in these systems, if required for transferring sponsored project(s).